meb1772-dot/vibe-coding-companion-174407/flutter_frontend/README.md

 - Async safety: The app avoids using BuildContext across async gaps by updating state first and persisting later.
 - No new dependencies are introduced beyond pubspec.yaml.

+## Building APK and exporting to repository root

+To produce an Android APK and copy it to the repository root as `vibe_coding_companion.apk`:

+1) Build the APK:
+   - Release: `flutter build apk --release`
+   - Debug: `flutter build apk --debug`

+2) Copy the latest APK to the repository root:
+   - `dart run tool/copy_apk.dart`

+The script:
+- Prefers a release APK if present, otherwise falls back to debug.
+- Searches standard Gradle output folders like:
+  - `build/app/outputs/apk/release/` and `build/app/outputs/apk/debug/`
+  - ABI split variants (e.g., `app-armeabi-v7a-release.apk`, `app-armeabi-v7a-debug.apk`)

+Convenience Makefile targets are also available:
+- `make build-release-apk`
+- `make build-debug-apk`
+- `make copy-apk`

 Happy reading and note-taking!